Koppers Co, Inc.

 In January, 1993, Beazer East, Inc., worked with the U.S. Environmental Protection Agency to investigate conditions at the site and take steps to clean up the contamination.
 Remedial activities were completed in 2003.
 The same year, the site was sold to a third party for commercial and mixed use development.

 Approximately 140 acres of tidal marsh and creeks were impacted by the hazardous material released at the Koppers Site.
 Contaminants included polycyclic aromatic hydrocarbons (PAHs) consistent with those found in creosote, and heavy metals.
 The Trustees conducted a natural resource damage assessment and determined that both intertidal and subtidal habitats have been affected by the contamination.
 Sediment samples showed contaminant concentrations that would be toxic to benthic (bottom-dwelling) invertebrates, including grass shrimp, and possibly fish, birds and mammals.

 What’s Happening Now?

-On November, 19, 2018 the Department of Justice announced that a consent decree was lodged on November 9, 2018.
-The settlement, estimated at $3 million, will go toward resolving natural resource damage claims and to restore habitats injured by pollution.
-The public is encouraged to review and comment on the consent decree through December 16th to USDOJ.
+On January 7, 2019 the Department of Justice announced that a consent decree for this case was entered into the U.S. District Court for the District of South Carolina.
+The approximately $3 million settlement will go toward resolving natural resource damage claims and to restore habitats injured by pollution.
+The final consent decree and other records can be found at the Koppers site administrative record.

 The Trustees have released the Final Damage Assessment and Restoration Plan, as well as the Environmental Assessment for the Koppers Site.
 The plan describes the restoration projects the Trustees propose to implement to compensate the public for injured natural resources once final settlement is reached with the responsible party.
 The projects focus on salt marsh restoration at sites on the Ashley River and Long Branch Creek in Charleston.